abarcaj09/igl-server/README.md

 ### Environment Variables

-To run all of the scripts, the following envirnoment variables will need to be defined in a .env file.
+To run all of the scripts, the following environment variables will need to be defined in a .env file.

 - `MONGODB_URI`: Connection string to access your Mongo database.
 - `TEST_MONGODB_URI`: A separate connection string to access your Mongo database for testing purposes.